We have just carried out the preliminary adjustments of the development of the image.

 Usually the noise reduction algorithms of the development software cause a further loss of precision.
 This is not the case with PhotoLab which, on the contrary, with its DeepPRIME processing, combines it with an enhancement of the details for an amazing result.

-I invite you to read the chapter dedicated to Noise Reduction in the tutorial “Efficiency with PhotoLab” for all the details on the application of this correction.
+See the tutorial “Mastery of PhotoLab – Noise Reduction” for all the details on the application of this correction.

-The PhotoLab main preview reflects the corrections made to the image.
-For noise reduction, no matter which mode is selected, it always displays the correction made by the HQ (High Quality) algorithm.
+The PhotoLab main preview reflects the corrections made to the image except for noise reduction, no matter which mode is selected, where it always displays the correction made by the HQ (High Quality) algorithm.
 The particular operation of the PRIME and DeepPRIME modes does not allow live display.

 However, keep in mind to remove only the noise unacceptable according to the desired use of the image.
 An image published on a digital medium is less sensitive to noise than a print, especially if it is large and intended to be viewed from a distance.